THROUGH MARCH 22, 2014

-Matt Brown (Man) - Matt is thrilled to bemaking his LTW debut.
-He began acting as a child and earned a Bachelor’s in Theatre Arts at Western Washington University, then lived for several years in Los Angeles where he also appeared in numerous movies and television shows.
-Matt has lived in Tucson for three years and has worked with Beowulf Alley, Red Barn Theatre, Old Pueblo Playwrights, and Murder Mystery Mayhem.
+Matt Brown (Ray) This is Matt’s second appearance on the LTW Mainstage.
+He recently played the versatile “Man” in HOLIDAY MEMORIES.
+Matt began acting onstage as a child in the Seattle area and earned a Bachelor’s in Theatre Arts at Western Washington University, then lived for several years in Los Angeles where he also appeared in numerous movies and television shows.
+Matt has lived in Tucson for four years and has also worked with Beowulf Alley, Red Barn Theatre, Old Pueblo Playwrights, and Murder Mystery Mayhem.
 His favorite past roles include ROUGH CROSSING (Dvornichek), FURTHER ADVENTURES OF HEDDA GABLER (Tesman), LYSISTRATA (Pleones), THE UNDERPANTS (Cohen), HAMLET (Polonius), COUGAR!
-(Peter), THE FOREIGNER (Owen Musser), OF MICE AND MEN (Whit), and THE CHERRY ORCHARD (Firs).
+(Peter), TAKING ON MACBETH (AJ Hogan), FUGHEDDABOUDIT (Michael DonLeone), THE FOREIGNER (Owen Musser), OF MICE AND MEN (Whit), SHERLOCK’S LAST CASE (Holmes), and THE CHERRY ORCHARD (Firs).